-My research is on the challenges of applying phenomenology to new domains or topics, especially those that take phenomenology beyond the traditional bounds of philosophy.
-As part of this work, I develop approaches that facilitate interdisciplinary collaboration between phenomenology and the human sciences, especially in psychiatry, clinical psychology, and nursing.
+My research is on the application of phenomenology to new domains or topics, especially those that go beyond the traditional bounds of philosophy.
+As part of this work, I develop approaches that facilitate interdisciplinary collaboration between phenomenology and the social and health sciences, especially in psychiatry, clinical psychology, and nursing.
 My current research is on the integration of philosophical phenomenology and qualitative research methods, with a focus on qualitative health research.

 For a complete list of grants, publications, and presentations, please see my CV.